 This game is much harder to play ‘perfectly’ compared to other casino table games.
 While the headline house edge is around 2.2% for your Ante and Blind bets, that assumes a perfect decision every time.

 You also need to consider the variable amounts you are betting.
 A pre-flop Play bet will be 4 units.
 While the edge on those bets is 0.5%, you’ll be betting 4x your Ante – adding 2% house edge in terms of a single unit.

 As usual the Trips side bet has a bigger edge for the casino.
 This is also a more volatile bet, only paying out for those rare 3 of a kind or better hands.

 Where to legally play Ultimate Texas Hold’em online?

 There are currently 4 states with legal online casinos where you can enjoy playing UTH online.
 With many other states legalizing sports betting and others considering casino games, it is hoped that this list will expand soon.
-The current states with regulated online casinos are:
+The current legal options for state-regulated online casinos include:

 Online casinos in these states offer table games including UTH via mobile phone (and iPhone) casino apps or on desktop computers via their browser-based casino clients.
 The casinos have geolocation technology which ensures they only allow gaming from inside state lines.